Snaps & Chats

-Some of the magic behind Lenses is due to “object recognition.”
-Object recognition is an algorithm designed to help a computer generally understand what objects are in an image.
+Some of the magic behind Lenses is due to “object detection.”
+Object detection is an algorithm designed to help a computer generally understand what objects are in an image.
 In this case, it lets us know that a nose is a nose or an eye is an eye.

-But, object recognition isn’t the same as facial recognition.
-While Lenses can tell what is or isn’t a face, they don’t recognize specific faces!
+But, object detection isn’t the same as facial identification.
+While Lenses can tell what is or isn’t a face, they don’t identify specific faces!

 Snap Kit is a set of developer tools that let you easily share Snaps, Stories, and Bitmojis with your favorite apps or from apps and websites to your Snapchat account!
 When you choose to connect to an app or website, you can review and customize the information that is shared through Snap Kit.
 You can also remove an app or website’s access at any time right in Snapchat settings.

 If you haven’t opened a connected app or website in 90 days, we’ll automatically remove its access, but you may need to contact the developer if you have questions about any data that has already been shared.

 Size and Style

 Our size and style solutions use your measurements, past purchases, and returns to recommend and advertise clothing and footwear that fit you.
 We use your measurements as they are — and we don’t infer anything else.

 2D Try On lets you visualize what new clothes and footwear might look like on you.
 Use the Photoshoot lens on Snapchat or choose from an existing photo to automatically generate — without human review — a 2D Try On Image showing you wearing a selected product.
 These images may be saved to your Snapchat account and device if using 2D Try On on Snapchat, but are otherwise promptly deleted.